docjyJ/nextcloud-podman-dev/docs/basics/update.md

 - Update the container images through either
   - `make pull-installed` to pull the latest versions of all images that are already downloaded
   - `make pull-all` to pull the latest versions of all images
-- After pulling make sure to either recreate the containers manually or recreate the full development environment through `docker compose down -v` and `docker compose up -d nextcloud` for the containers in use.
+- After pulling make sure to either recreate the containers manually or recreate the full development environment through `podman compose down -v` and `podman compose up -d nextcloud` for the containers in use.

 ## Updating the Nextcloud server